 Zotero will grab the DOI information from the web and add the item to your library.
 NOTE: The DOI Wizard creates a citation only!
 It does not upload full text.

 BibTex is another common format for citation information.
-This trick is helpful for citations you find in Google Scholar.
+This trick can be helpful for citations you find in Google Scholar.

 In Google Scholar, click the Cite icon for the item you want.